jcugnoni/Fractal-Cortex/README.md

 My career goal has always been and continues to be **to contribute to society through technology in a way that has a positive impact**.
 That goal was translated into the vision of Fractal Robotics, which is "to accelerate the development of mechanical solutions".

 At this point, I am unable to continue volunteering my full effort into this project.
-While I won't be stepping back entirely, I have decided the best path for this project is to release both the Fractal Cortex slicer and designs for the Fractal 5 Pro under an open source license so that others can learn from, build upon, and contribute to it.
+While I won't be stepping back entirely, I have decided the best course of action is to release both the Fractal Cortex slicer and designs for the [Fractal 5 Pro](https://github.com/fractalrobotics/Fractal-5-Pro) under an open source license so that others can learn from, build upon, and contribute to it.

-Open sourcing this project allows me to fulfill the original vision of Fractal Robotics.
+Open sourcing this project allows me to stay true to the original vision of Fractal Robotics.
 By sharing my work, I hope to support researchers, developers, educators, and makers exploring similar ideas.

 I'm excited to see where others take this work next.

 Feel free to [connect with me](https://www.linkedin.com/in/dan-brogan-442b27128/) on LinkedIn.

 ---

 # 📝Future Work

-While Fractal Cortex is functional as-is, there are some known issues that need to be addressed to make it a more robust product.
+While Fractal Cortex is functional in its current form, there are known issues that must be addressed to make it a more robust product.
+This slicer was written entirely from scratch - not based on the source code of any existing slicers - and developed solely by a mechanical engineer (me).
+As a result, it hasn't yet benefited from the broad debugging and refinement that comes with an active community.

+If you're interested in contributing to this project, I encourage you to prioritize **ease of use and simplicity**.
+These were key needs identified during early market research, and meeting them is essential for making multidirectional slicing more accessible to the 3D printing community.

+Here are some known issues:

 - Sometimes slicing calculations will encounter challenging geometry that halts the slicing process.
 This is the most important issue and requires more in-depth error handling within slicing_functions.py.
 - Improve efficiency of slicing calculations (I parallelized everything I could, but there's room for improvement)
 - Add support generation for both 3 and 5-axis modes
-- Add more advanced print settings
+- Add any remaining print settings that are essential (but try not to add too many options)

+If you use Fractal Cortex and discover any other bugs, please let me know.

 ---